makrai/notes/qiu2003-pretrained-nlp-survey.md

   * BERT transforms the extractive QA task to the spans prediction task [32]
   * PTM as an encoder for predicting spans has become a competitive baseline
-  * Zhang+ [200] proposed a retrospective reader architecture and initialize the encoder with PTM (e.g., ALBERT).
-For
+  * Zhang+ [200] proposed a retrospective reader architecture and initialize the encoder with PTM (e.g., ALBERT)
 * multi-round generative QA
   * “PTM + Adversarial Training + Rationale Tagging + Knowledge Distillation”
     (Ju+  [73])